newsuk/times-components/android-app/README.md

 ## Bundling and release

 To publish this repo to maven, it needs to be built as a native android library.
-Run `yarn bundle:all` to achieve this, and publish using publish.sh script.
+Run `yarn build:all` to achieve this, and publish using publish.sh script.

 This bundling process first creates the js bundle, puts it inside an android library and assembles the android library, alongside any native dependencies.